 MATH-250.
-Discrete Structures I (Lecture and Laboratory) 4 credits
+Discrete Structures (Lecture and Laboratory) 4 credits

 This course includes a study of mathematical structures most frequently encountered in Computer Science.
 Topics covered include sets, functions, mathematical induction, complexity analysis of algorithms, counting methods including probability, recurrence relations, graphs, trees, Boolean logic, and relations.
 Proofs using mathematical induction will be emphasized.
 Other proof techniques will be developed.
 Three hours of lecture and 80 minutes of lab each week.
+Lab fee.
 Prerequisites: MATH-120, CSIS-120.
 Offered in Fall Semester.
 (Same as CSIS-251) (ATTR: ARTS)

 MATH-301.
-Foundations of Mathematics 2 credits
+Foundations of Mathematics 3 credits

-This course introduces logic, set theory and techniques of mathematical proof.
-The main emphasis of the course is on composing logically correct mathematical arguments.
-Oral and written presentation of solutions and proofs are a required part of this course.
+The course introduces students to the creative process of doing mathematics and the language and style of precise mathematical communication.
+We do this by investigating logic, set theory and mathematical proof.
+The main emphasis of the course is on composing logically correct mathematical arguments and communicating those arguments through oral and written presentations.
 Prerequisites: MATH-120.
 (ATTR: ARTS, MHUL)